d-holguin/RawRustServer/README.md

 # RustThreadPoolServer

-`RustThreadPoolServer` is a multi-threaded web server and in-memory database built with Rust.
+`RustThreadPoolServer` is a multi-threaded web server with session-based authentication and an in-memory database, built in Rust.
 It does not rely on any third-party libraries and uses only the standard library provided by Rust.
 This project, inspired by the example in [The Rust Programming Language book](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html), provides a minimal, yet fully-functional, web server.
 I use this project to deepen my understanding of Rust, its concurrency features, and the underlying principles of HTTP.
 ## Table of Contents

 - [RustThreadPoolServer](#rustthreadpoolserver)